rajeshrinet/pyross/README.md

 The library is named after [Sir Ronald Ross](https://en.wikipedia.org/wiki/Ronald_Ross), doctor, mathematician and poet.
 In 1898 he made "the great discovery" in his laboratory in Calcutta "that malaria is conveyed by the bite of a mosquito".
 He won the Nobel Prize in 1902 and laid the foundations of the mathematical modelling of infectious diseases.

+## Contact
+The authors  can be contacted at: rs200@cam.ac.uk (Rajesh Singh) and ra413@cam.ac.uk (R. Adhikari).
+Please [open an issue](https://github.com/rajeshrinet/pyross/issues) in preference to emailing us with queries, as these can then be shared with others with similar queries.
+Thanks!

 ## Publications